SNN

 A composite false-color image of the Andromeda galaxy was created by stacking five wide-field-of- view channel images for an exposure of eight seconds.
 This image demonstrates the exceptional stability obtained by the Tyvak-0130 bus for a nanosatellite-class vehicle.
 During this series of exposures, two satellites moved through the field of view.
 Both are represented as two aligned streaks, with the bright set near the middle and the fainter and shorter streaks near the lower left.
 Credit: Lawrence Livermore National Laboratory

-Known as GEOStare2, the payload has two telescopes that together have taken more than 4,500 pictures for space domain awareness, astronomy and Earth observations that have been transmitted back to Earth during the past month.
+Known as GEOStare2, the payload has two space telescopes that together have taken more than 4,500 pictures for space domain awareness, astronomy and Earth observations that have been transmitted back to Earth during the past month.

 The space telescopes were integrated into a Tyvak nanosatellite, weighing 25 pounds, that flew into orbit on May 15 aboard a SpaceX Falcon 9 rocket launched from NASA’s Kennedy Space Center.